What is a digital object identifier (DOI)?

 • Suffix: A unique identifier for the specific object, which can be any length and is assigned by the publisher or organisation (e.g. 4 182).

-What is the purpose of a digital object identifier (DOI)?
+Purpose of a digital object identifier (DOI)

 The primary purpose of a DOI is to provide a permanent internet link to digital content, ensuring that it can always be found, even if the URL changes.
 This aids in citation, data retrieval and information management.